 Why grain?
 Why organic grain?
 Is your grain GMO-free?

-To maintain good milk production over the course of a 10-month season, lactating goats must be fed a diet that is balanced in energy, protein, and vitamins and minerals.
-We raise our goats on pasture, browse, and grass/clover hay, which vary seasonally in their nutritional value.
+To maintain high milk production over the course of a 10-month season, lactating goats must be fed a diet that is balanced in energy, protein, and vitamins and minerals.
+We raise our goats on pasture, browse, and grass/clover hay, which vary seasonally in their nutritional composition.
 We rely on grain to achieve a balanced ration and optimal milk production.
-We recognize that grain is a large farm input that comes from outside our local agricultural region and that feeding grain has far-reaching impacts on land use and consumption of fossil fuels.
+We recognize that grain is a large farm input that comes from outside our local agricultural region and that feeding grain has far-reaching impacts on land use and the consumption of fossil fuels.
 We choose to purchase organic grain because organic farming practices are designed to minimize negative environmental impacts by using fewer and less toxic pesticides and fertilizers.
-We hope that organic farmers are more likely to give back to the soil while limiting runoff by using techniques such as crop rotation, planting cover crops and fertilizing with composted waste.
+We hope that organic farmers are more likely to maintain soil health while limiting runoff by using techniques such as crop rotation, planting cover crops, and fertilizing with composted waste.